lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 </code></pre>

 <h2>Output files</h2>
-.
-Files params and recParams contain simulation parameters, such as the number of haplotypes you wish to generate for each population. cosi provides two output files for each simulated population, named out.hap-? and out.pos-? (replace the '?' with the desired population index --  1 european, 3 african-american, 4 asian, 5 african) which contain the haplotypes and the information for each segregating site respectively.
+cosi provides two output files for each simulated population, named out.hap-? and out.pos-? (replace the '?' with the desired population index --  1 european, 3 african-american, 4 asian, 5 african) which contain the haplotypes and the information for each segregating site respectively.

 The out.hap-? file contains samples formatted as below:
 <table border="0">